-The National Disability Insurance Scheme (NDIS), implemented by the Federal Government, has resulted in significant changes to the disability services sector and to the way some people with disabilities access services.
+The National Disability Insurance Scheme (NDIS) is a large reform piece implemented by the Federal Government.
+It has resulted in significant changes to the disability services sector and to the way some people with disabilities access services.
 Many people with disabilities are not eligible for the services provided under the NDIS, and it is not a vehicle to achieve overall disability inclusion across our community.

 The NDIS and other reform actions highlight that inclusion is everyone's business.
-CN and the community can both make a difference.
+CN and the community can all make a difference.
 Implementing the strategies and actions of this DIAP will demonstrate that our city is an inclusive place to live, work and play.